8.8 PEcAn Docker Architecture

 • networks – This is a list of networks used by the application.
 Containers can only communicate with each other (via ports and hostnames) if they are on the same Docker network, and containers on different networks can only communicate through ports exposed by the host machine.
 We just provide the network name (pecan) and resort to Docker’s default network configuration.
 Note that the services we want connected to this network include a networks: ... - pecan tag.
 For more details on Docker networks, see the official documentation.

 • volumes – Similarly to networks, this just contains a list of volume names we want.
 Briefly, in Docker, volumes are directories containing files that are meant to be shared across containers.
 Each volume corresponds to a directory, which can be mounted at a specific location by different containers.
 For example, syntax like volumes: ... - pecan:/data in a service definition means to mount the pecan “volume” (including its contents) in the /data directory of that container.
 Volumes also allow data to persist on containers between restarts, as normally, any data created by a container during its execution is lost when the container is re-launched.
 For example, using a volume for the database allows data to be saved between different runs of the database container.
 Without volumes, we would start with a blank database every time we restart the containers.
 For more details on Docker volumes, see the official documentation.
-Here, we define three volumes:
+Here, we define six volumes:

 • postgres – This contains the data files underlying the PEcAn PostgreSQL database (BETY).
 Notice that it is mounted by the postgres container to /var/lib/postgresql/data.
 This is the data that we pre-populate when we run the Docker commands to initialize the PEcAn database.
 Note that these are the values stored directly in the PostgreSQL database.
 The default files to which the database points (i.e. dbfiles) are stored in the pecan volume, described below.